Most songs have ISRCs - but if they aren’t commercially released, they may not.

 Songtrust needs International Standard Recording Code (ISRC)s in order to effectively register your songs for royalty collection with most of our sources, including YouTube and all mechanical sources.
-So if you have them, please add them!

 You can make sure as many relevant tracks as possible are linked with an ISRC by clicking “Add a Recording” next to each song within your account.
 This is a crucial step in gathering and tracking data for any royalties owed by streaming services.